 The degree is delivered through practical units on innovation-led entrepreneurial skills, design and systems thinking, and developing and prototyping ideas.

 In the first term, you will learn about human-centred design thinking to develop innovations that create value by meeting real human needs.
-This involves understanding your target audience and the issues facing them, and developing and testing ideas for possible solutions.
+This involves understanding your target audience and the issues they face, and developing and testing ideas for possible solutions.
 You will gain insight into the technological, social, and political influences on design and innovation, drawing on case studies of success and failure to help you think about future opportunities.